 But that couldn’t be further from the truth!

-You don’t have to pick a cause and dedicate your entire life to it to benefit from being intention.
+You don’t have to pick a cause and dedicate your entire life to it to benefit from being intentional.
 Being intentional simply means you’re being intentional about the choices you make.
 It doesn’t matter how big or small those intentions are.
 They can be as big or as small as you would like.

 Best of all, they’re not set in stone.
 They’re your intentions so you can tweak them as much and as often as you like.
 If big scares you, start small.